Updated: April 11, 2026

 CAC is the cost you incur to acquire one paying customer.

-CAC = Total Sales & Marketing Spend / New Customers Acquired
+Formula: CAC = Total Sales and Marketing Spend / New Customers Acquired

 Include:

-- Ad spend
+- Ad spend (Google, LinkedIn, Meta)

-- Content creation costs
+- Content creation costs (writers, designers)

 - Salaries for sales and marketing team

-- Software tools for sales/marketing
+- Software tools for sales and marketing (CRM, email, automation)

 - Agency fees